The geochemical toolbox

 Compulsory Assignments and Attendance

-Obligatory participation in the laboratory research project and presentation of literature study.
-Obligatory handing in of report on laboratory research project and literature study essay.
-Compulsory activities and assignments are valid for 3 subsequent semesters, including the one in which the were approved.
+Compulsory activities and assignments are valid for 3 subsequent semesters, including the one in which they were approved.

 Forms of Assessment